trstlabs/intento/docs/trustless-triggers/InterchainSetup.md

 ![example2](../images/ics20/dao_example2.png)

 ![proposal2](../images/ics20/daodao_proposal2.png)
-*Proposal 2 can be the following and should contain the parsed ICA_ADDR, found by querying the interchain account address.* The ICA_ADDR should also have some [funds to execute](#paying-for-fees) and have the proper [permissions](#setting-permissions) set up
+*Proposal 2 can be the following and should contain the ICA_ADDR, which can found by querying the interchain account address.*

+The ICA_ADDR should also have some [funds to execute](#paying-for-fees) and have the proper [permissions](#setting-permissions) set up

 :::tip write ICA_ADDR as a `sender` or any other field in an AutoTX and Trustless Hub will parse the to-be defined Interchain Account address.
 :::